 - Families are at the center of care

 - Intervention strategies grow out of an understanding of child development and respect for a child’s emotional life and intrinsic motivations

 - All children, including those with ASD, learn and grow through play

 - Parents can build strong relationships with their child with ASD by responding to their child’s cues, joining their child’s interests, and engaging in playful interactions

 - All families who have children with ASD deserve access to community-based therapeutic and educational services that are evidence-based and affordable

 - In order to deliver intensive early intervention services in the most efficacious and practical way, we advocate for: 1) the use of high quality train-the-trainer models; 2) broad dissemination through established systems of care (e.g. Early Intervention, Community Mental Health, etc.); and 3) the use of cutting edge technologies

-- In accordance with the National Academy of Sciences recommendations, children with ASD benefit from intensive intervention that is: 15-25 hours per week; has an adult:child ratio of 1:1 or 1:2; is engaging and strategic; and begins between the ages of 18 months and 5 years of age
+- As outlined in the National Academy of Sciences recommendations, children with ASD benefit from intensive intervention that is: 15-25 hours per week; has an adult:child ratio of 1:1 or 1:2; is engaging and strategic; and begins between the ages of 18 months and 5 years of age

-- Evidence based practice integrates the best scientific research, professional expertise, and client choice (link to Sackett, et al. 2000)
+- Evidence based practice integrates the best scientific research, professional expertise, and client choice (Sackett, et al. 2000)

-- Early identification, paired with intensive intervention best supports children with ASD in reaching their full potential
+- Early identification and intensive intervention are essential to helping children with ASD reach their full potential

 - Professionals are most effective when they empower and support parents to implement interventions in the natural environment of the home